-About The Author: Rollo Tomassi is one of the most popular figures of the manosphere.
+Rollo Tomassi is a popular figure in the manosphere.

 He is the author of one of the most popular red pill books called, just like his blog, “The Rational Male“.

-Tomassi defines himself in “Preventive Medicine Volume 2” as “a student of life just as much as you are” and, he adds, “as such, I understand the value of knowing that I know nothing”.
+Tomassi defines himself in this book as “a student of life just as much as you are” and, he adds, “as such, I understand the value of knowing that I know nothing”.

 #1.
 This Is Hypergamy In A Nutshell